Tips For Managing Arthritis In Dogs

 Types Of Arthritis In Dogs

-Osteoarthritis: Also known as degenerative joint disease, osteoarthritis is by far the most common form of arthritis in dogs.
+Osteoarthritis: Also known as degenerative joint disease, osteoarthritis is by far the most common form of arthritis in dogs, and one of the more common ailments in older dogs.
 This progressive disease occurs when the cartilage that protects bones and cushions joints begins breaking down.
 The disintegration of the cartilage leads to a loss of the lubricating fluid that protects the joints.
 Without cartilage or lubrication, bones in the joints rub against each other, causing inflammation and pain.
 The breakdown of the cartilage can also lead to painful bone spurs.

 Inflammatory Joint Disease: This less common form of arthritis is generally caused by bacterial or fungal infections such as Lyme disease or Rocky Mountain spotted fever.
 It can also be brought on by hereditary problems with your dog’s immune system.